EvolvingSysadmin/Gophish-Phishing-Framework/README.md

 ![Let's Phish Bruh](/img/logo.png)

-This repository contains instruction on the use of the Gophish phishing frameworks to evaluate information security.
+This repository contains instruction on the use of the Gophish phishing framework to evaluate information security.

 ## Topics